hoodiehq/hood.ie/_posts/2015-03-06-fridge-gardening-tgif-60.md

 [What multicolored toothpaste looks like before it's squeezed from the tube](http://boingboing.net/2015/03/05/what-multicolored-toothpaste-l.html)

-Does anybody know, where Magneto is ?[On the fridge!](http://www.thehammo.com/wp-content/uploads/2014/04/Fridge-Megneto.jpg)
+Does anybody know, where Magneto is?
+[On the fridge!](http://www.thehammo.com/wp-content/uploads/2014/04/Fridge-Megneto.jpg)